kartonfarkas/api_docs/source/suite/contacts/listing_a_choice_list.rst

    * - /translate/<id>
      - string
      - <id> can be: en, de, ru, …
-     - For a full list of supported languages, see the `list of language codes. <http://dev.emarsys.com/suite/language_codes.html>`_
+     - For a full list of supported languages, see :doc:`language_codes`.

 URI Example
 -----------